simplycycling/arch_linux_setup/README.md

 ### Set up git to sign commits by default

 Exactly as it says, this will set up git to sign commits by default.
 I love nerdy security shit.
-GnuPG is for me, as a labcoat is to a scientist
- - it makes them feel "sciency".
+GnuPG is for me, as a labcoat is to a scientist - it makes them feel "science-y".

     git config --global gpg.program gpg2
     git config --global user.signingkey <your identity here>